DoubleCloudInc/vim-rest-api/README.md

 All the versions of vSphere VMware has shipped.
 The API supports mixed versions of vSphere as well, so you don't have to upgrade just because of the APIs.

 ## How many vCenter servers or ESxi server can it support?
 There is no limit on the number except the resouce required to run the API server.
 In reality, you won't hit the limit.
+If you do, talk to us.

 ## What languages are supported?
 Any programming languages that support HTTP, which essentially means every modern programming and scripting languages.
 Included in this project as REST clients are Java, Shell scripts, Python, PowerShell.
 Contributions are very welcome.

 ## Is it related to VMware vSphere REST APIs?
-No, but it's related to the offical vSphere APIs which is defined as SOAP service - the DoubleCloud REST APIs shares the same object model of the vSphere APIs, and adds much more features on scalability and usability.
+No, but it's related to the offical vSphere APIs which is defined as SOAP service - the DoubleCloud REST APIs shares the same object model of the vSphere APIs, and adds much more features on scalability, caching, and usability.

-## Do I have to switch from vijava to this REST APIs?
+## Do I have to switch from vijava or vijavaNG to this REST APIs?
 You don't have to.
 Both SOAP and REST work well.
 If you have more than one vCenter or ESXi to manage, using this REST APIs will make life easier due to its built-in support.